 A lot of restaurateurs have the urge to hire, hire, hire.
-While you need to hire some staff to make your restaurant a success, don’t go overboard.
-Paying employees can be a daunting task, especially in the first few months when you’re not making a lot of money.
-It’s not always easy to hire the right amount of staff, Macejewski says.
+While you will probably need to hire some staff to make your restaurant a success, don’t go overboard.
+Paying employees can be daunting, especially in the first few months when you’re not making a lot of money.
+It’s not always easy to figure out how many staff to hire the right amount of staff, Macejewski says.

-You’re in the business of making food, but if your food costs are out of line you’ll end up losing money, Yung say.
+Watch your food cost: You’re in the business of making food, but if your food costs are out of line you’ll end up losing money.
 Make sure you keep track of your inventory, prepare food well, avoid waste, and keep prices competitive.